1998 Honda Passport Repair and Maintenance Costs

-A guide to problems, costs, maintenance and repair for your 1998 Honda Passport
+A guide to repairs, service, and maintenance costs for your 1998 Honda Passport

 On automatic transmissions the accumulator cover can leak due to failed o-rings.
 Replacing the o-rings and cover will address this issue.

 The fuel level sensor may fail resulting in erratic fuel gauge operation and illumination of the Check Engine Light.
 Replacement of the fuel sender assembly is recommended to correct this concern.
 A powertrain control module (PCM) software update may be necessary for the updated fuel level sensor to read correctly.

 A broken hatch button can cause the rear hatch not to open when you push the release button.
 Replacing the button should repair this issue.

 1998 Honda Passport QuestionsEcm fuse keeps blowing but nothing else wont stay started n all lights come on (1 answer)

 All dash lights came on and Los power then died thought it could be fuel pump but noticed ecm fuse was blown replaced it and it started but blew again tried 3 more times and the same thing happened

 All codes point to shift solenoid, but I'm having a hard time locating it.
 The transmission is Inclosed I'm hoping it's not inside the stupid thing.
 Does anyone know where I can locate it?
 I'm working on it myself because one mechanic flat out said new transmission with out even l...

 1998 Honda Passport RecallsRear Suspension Lower Link Bracket Corrodes and Detaches

 The rear suspension lower link bracket may corrode prematurely and fail, detaching from the vehicle.
 Dealers will install a reinforcement bracket free of charge to resolve the concern.